What Do Web Administrator Do?

 Are there Web Administrators education requirements?

-Where Web Administrators Are Employed
+Where do Web Administrators Work?

 The table below shows the approximate number of Web Administrators employed by various industries.